Monday, May 11, 2026

 Both Anderson and Oliphant were wearing seat belts, according to the WSP; it was unknown whether the deceased were.
 Neither drugs nor alcohol was a factor in the collision.

-Neither the driver nor the passenger was identified pending notification of next of kin Monday morning.
-Because the incident involved GCSO deputies, the WSP is conducting the investigation, Foreman said.
+Neither the driver nor the passenger was identified pending notification of next of kin Monday afternoon.
+Because the incident involved GCSO deputies, the WSP's Major Accident Investigation Team, or MAIT, will conduct the investigation.

 ARTICLES BY JOEL MARTIN